iblsoft/swimdemo/MET-SWIM-AMQP-Guidance-CP1.md

 ### 1.0-draft4 (2025-08-21)

-Rolled back the abandonement of `properties.<name>` prefixes for application properties.
+Rolled back the abandonment of `properties.<name>` prefixes for application properties.
 This is based on a discussion with Tom Kralidis (Meteorological Service of Canada, <https://github.com/tomkralidis>) who is the original author of the WIS 2.0 Notification Messages structure (WNM):

 1. I the **"-Next"** proposals (beyond CP1) we have `geometry` and `links` prefixes, so leaving out the `property` prefix creates inconsistency with the JSON structure of the WNM messages we take inspiration from.
 2. Using the `property.<name>` prefixes allows for easier interoperability between WIS 2.0 and MET-SWIM.